Celebrity Jeopardy! (Saturday Night Live): Sketch

 Trebek eventually grows exasperated with his inability to conduct the show and cuts it short by moving to Final Jeopardy!.
 He either discards the scripted category in favor of a much easier task (such as having the celebrities write and respond to their own questions), or announces a childishly simple category.
 Even though it appears impossible for the celebrities to fail, they invariably do.
-Connery occasionally provides a correct response, yet uses his wager to transform the text into a rude phrase or drawing (such as the letter V which is a Roman numeral for 5, until the V was part of the whole wager which reads "SucK it Trebek").
-Sometimes Connery appears to have sympathy for Trebek until the wager reveal, which happens to be a rude drawing at Trebek's expense; on an earlier sketch, this is also performed by John Travolta, who in response to a clue asking the celebrities to name their favorite food, responds with "miso", an actual soup, yet when Trebek asks for the wager, reveals it to be "horny", which is read as "me so horny".
+Connery occasionally provides a correct response, yet uses his wager to transform the text into a rude phrase or drawing (such as the letter V which is the Roman numeral for 5, until the V was revealed as part of the whole wager which reads "SucK it Trebek").
+Sometimes Connery appears to have sympathy for Trebek until the wager reveal, which happens to be a rude drawing at Trebek's expense.

-Trebek is the beleaguered straight man, and is generally the only person on stage interested in the game.
+Trebek is the beleaguered straight man and is generally the only person on stage interested in the game.
 The contestants, who are either unaware of what the game is or uninterested in playing, will ramble incoherently, deliver irrelevant monologues, or openly antagonize the host.
 Whenever a contestant takes the game seriously, they prove utterly incapable of supplying the correct question.
 No contestant ever offers a correct response; however, two come close: Phil Donahue and Tony Bennett, who in their respective sketches, offer descriptions for the holiday of Christmas and The Adventures of Tom Sawyer.
 When Reynolds, who had initially been the celebrity who appeared in each sketch, makes his return appearances, he misreads categories in the same manner as Connery and insists that he be addressed as "Turd Ferguson" because he finds that name funny.

 At the end of almost every sketch, all three celebrities have scores in the negative thousands of dollars, and in most cases, a humorous, often sexual, Final Jeopardy! punchline is delivered by Connery.
 In one of his sketches, Reynolds is declared an unquestioned winner, even though he wins simply because he has the least amount of negative money, rather than actually earning a victory.
-When Trebek ends the show, he either states that money will not be awarded to charity, that money will be taken away from charity due to the contestants negative scores, or announces his intention to resign or commit suicide.
+When Trebek ends the show, he either states that money will be withheld or taken away from the contestants' charities due to their negative scores, or announces his intention to resign or kill himself.